chesedo/chesedo.github.io/content/blog/2024-08-07-manual-dependency-injection.md

 In the following sections, we'll implement our dependency container step by step, addressing each of these requirements and demonstrating how to manage different dependency lifetimes effectively.

 ## From Theory to Practice: Crafting a Rust Dependency Container
-Let's get back to the list of requirements for the dependency container.
+Let's continue with the list of requirements for the dependency container.
 We will now address each item in the list starting with returning concrete types.

 ### Implementing Concrete Type Returns